wcsanders1/MockApiHub/README.md

 A mock API can have a `baseURL`, which applies to all of its endpoints.
 Each endpoint of a mock API must have an entry in the `endpoints` section of the configuration file.
 Files containing the data that a mock API returns need to be placed in the same directory as the mock API's configuration file.
 In the example above (assuming the hub server is running on `localhost`) the following `GET` request will return whatever is in the `accounts.json` file: `http://localhost:5001/customersapi/accounts`.
 If you want to enforce valid JSON for a particular endpoint, you can add `enforceValidJSON = true` to that endpoint's configuration.

-If you want to have a variable as part of a mock API's URL, just put a colon in front of the route fragment.
+If you want to have an argument as part of a mock API's URL, just put a colon in front of the route fragment.
 Also, a query string can be added to any HTTP request to a mock API and its values and keys will be logged.
 For example, the `getCustomerBalances` endpoint in the configuration above can be hit with the following URL, `http://localhost:5001/customersapi/customers/12345/balances?page=2&size=50`, which will return whatever is in `customers.json`.
 If logging is enabled, the request will be logged like this (note the logging of the `id` variable in `params`, as well as the keys and values in the query string):

 ```json
 {